mattostraszewski/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+  Where data is stored on an individual component

 2. Where do you set initial state?
+  In the constructor

-3. What method do you use to update state?
+3. What method do you use to update state? this.setState

 ### Understand